-The Confidential Consortium Framework (CCF), a joint project with Azure Blockchain, is an open-source framework for building a new category of secure, highly available, and performant applications that focus on multi-party compute and data.
+The Confidential Consortium Framework (CCF), a joint project with Azure Engineering, is an open-source framework for building a new category of secure, highly available, and performant applications that focus on multi-party compute and data.
 While not limited just to blockchain applications, CCF can enable high-scale, confidential blockchain networks that meet key enterprise requirements — providing a means to accelerate production enterprise adoption of blockchain technology.

 Leveraging the power of trusted execution environments (TEEs), decentralized systems concepts, and cryptography, CCF enables enterprise-ready computation or blockchain networks that deliver: